ACRONYM-Group/ACIRustServer/acidoc.md

 ## 1. Command Names

-The proposed change does not change any of the functionality with the commands, but replaces some of the command names to make them more consistent.

-The revised names are as follows:
+All command names which are required to be implemented:

 * write_to_disk
 * read_from_disk